soDLA-publishment/soDLA/README.md

 4. Chisel3.2 full support(soDLA_beta will face "OutofMemory" issue in the latest Chisel3.2).

-cora(designed by the same flow as soDLA, closed-source forever, may post a demo version in the future)
+cora
 ----------------

+Designed by the same flow as soDLA, closed-source forever, may post a demo version in the future.

 This is a accelerator of self-driving car with following features: